jbonadiman/dotfiles/README.md

 - [All] Use Yaml files for recipes
 - [Windows] Intercept Scoop messages and use them with the log library
 - [Windows] Install Battle.net, Origin
-- [WSL] exa is really slow right now with the -l option.
-I'm using -1 option for now, but I should change it back in exa version 0.11.0 (this improvement is marked for that version miletone)

 ### Annotations